IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

         #3 topic: album announcement;
         #4 topic: song release;
         #5 topic: live performance.

+#### 2. LDA model using Gensim
+This project is a Capstone Project done as part of Unsupervised Machine Learning.
+A set of 2225 BBC News Articles are analysed to identify the underlying themes and topics within them.

 <div align = "right">
   <a href="#overview">(back to top)</a>